-Our leader live in situ.
-They're right there, constantly managing risk and resolving issues as they arise to ensure our programs run smoothly and safely.
+Our leaders live in situ.
+They're right there, constantly managing risk and resolving issues as they arise to ensure our programs run smoothly and as safely as possible.

-All our volunteers receive safety induction briefings, at each location, which will cover local travel advice, how to stay safe and healthy and what to do in an emergency.
+All our volunteers receive safety induction briefings, at each location, which will cover local travel advice, including safety and health advice.

 Monitored and reviewed each year, we carry out comprehensive risk assessments and safety audits following the highest standards, guidelines and industry/government practice expressed by: BS8848 Trading Standards, The Year Out Group and the Gap Year Association.

-Our risk assessments examine and ensure that the projects are safe, responsible and sustainable, the leaders are competent, the accommodation secure and all vehicles used are road-worthy.
+Our risk assessments examine and ensure that the projects are well managed, responsible and sustainable, the leaders are competent, the accommodation secure and all vehicles used are road-worthy.

 Medical evacuation access and emergency communications implemented by professional medics, counsellors and advisors ensure emergencies are swiftly resolved.

 Risk assessments and safety audits are available on request.

 Once you dissect the small print, you'll see that approx. 65% of your program cost is spent in-country, to deliver high quality full-board accommodation, risk-assessed transport and round-the-clock service.

 Full-board accommodation means you’ll live with your team and get three (or very occasionally two) meals a day of varied, plentiful and nutritious food and drinking water is always provided (unbelievably this isn’t an industry standard).

 Risk-assessed transport means vehicles which have passed our safety audit will transfer you between each leg of the program, including airports.
 You will not be expected to catch local transport, with the inherent risks and additional costs.

 We're a founding member of the Year Out Group, the first British company to be accredited by the American Gap Year Association, and a partner of Foreign Office’s 'Know Before You Go' campaign.